Setting up ROSplane in Sim¶

 # Arm the vehicle (enable motors)

-ros2 service call /arm std_srvs/srv/Trigger
+ros2 service call /toggle_arm std_srvs/srv/Trigger

 ros2 service call /toggle_override std_srvs/srv/Trigger